ivan-greenplum/gp-magic-query/lesson1/README.md

 ## STEP 4: SQL EXERCISE 1
-Write a SQL to Find the 5 most active twitter user names and how many tweets they have GROUP BY QUERY
+Write a SQL to Find the 5 most active twitter user names and how many tweets they have

 EXAMPLE
 ```
-SELECT Department, COUNT(EmployeeName) AS NumberOfEmployees
-FROM Employees
+SELECT LEFT(user_name,20) as twitter_user, count(*) FROM
-GROUP BY Department;
+ tweets GROUP BY twitter_user ORDER by 2 desc;
 ```

 ## STEP 5: SQL EXERCISE 2
+EXERCISE FOR YOU:
-Write a SQL to Find the 5 most active twitter user names that tweet in spanish and how many tweets they have but only tweets in Spanish
+Modify the previous SQL to Find the 5 most active twitter user names that tweet in spanish and how many tweets they have but only tweets in Spanish
-Use a where query to limit the tweets on language

 ## STEP 6: Install PL/Python in twitter database
 ```